Next was inspired by Tracey Helton

 People in different areas of the United States use different drugs, have different languages, and have access to different resources; the NEXT Distro platform will respect and reflect this diversity.

-Individuals with low levels of ‘technological literacy’ will be able to access harm reduction information easily.
+Individuals with low levels of ‘technological literacy’ will be able to navigate harm reduction information and education.

 We envision a platform where people who use drugs can find support, solidarity, and the tools to fight against stigma.
 We believe people who use drugs have the right to organize and leverage their political power to stop the drug war.
 We will ensure that people who use drugs have the supplies they need to keep themselves safe and well with a particular focus on communities who have been structurally shut out of the healthcare system, have no access to wealth (generational or otherwise), and have been been mistreated and discriminated against.